The 2019-20 season will be John Hirte's eighth as head coach of the men's and women's tennis teams at Covenant College.

 Before arriving at Covenant as a student-athlete, Hirte was an accomplished high school player in his hometown of Maple Grove, Minn.
 Hirte lettered six times in tennis and four times in basketball, was a conference champion his junior season and a Minnesota state quarterfinalist his senior year.
 After concluding his Covenant career and graduating with a major in history and a minor in coaching, Hirte was hired as head coach for the upcoming season.

 Hirte and his wife, Claire, were married in August of 2013 and the couple lives on Lookout Mountain, Ga.
+The couple has a young daughter.

 Year-by-Year Coaching Records (men's team):